South Carolina Laws on Biking & Walking

 (D) Bicyclists riding bicycles upon a roadway shall not ride more than two abreast except on paths or parts of roadways set aside for the exclusive use of bicycles.

 SECTION 56-5-3435.
-This is a new statue; it states that a car must operate at a safe distance from the bicyclist.
+This states that a car must operate at a safe distance from the bicyclist.

 A driver of a motor vehicle must at all times maintain a safe operating distance between the motor vehicle and a bicycle.